caseyg/awesome/TOPICS.md

 *   [josh-collinsworth/sveltekit-blog-starter](https://github.com/josh-collinsworth/sveltekit-blog-starter) - A preconfigured SvelteKit static blog starter, with Sass, Markdown, MDSvex, Rehype, background preloading, and more.
 See the README for full details.

+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.

 *   [utterance/utterances](https://github.com/utterance/utterances) - :crystal\_ball: A lightweight comments widget built on GitHub issues

 *   [srid/neuron](https://github.com/srid/neuron) - Future-proof note-taking and publishing based on Zettelkasten (superseded by Emanote: https://github.com/srid/emanote)